yell0wsuit/ms-edge-letssurf/README.md

 ## Play
 Play online at https://yell0wsuit.github.io/html5-games/games/edge-surf/

 For offline play, go to the website and install this game as a web app (easiest method).
+Check the install button in the address bar of the browser.
+On iOS, you need to use Safari and add the page to the homescreen.
+On Chrome Android, a notification may appear at the bottom of the screen.

 ## Features
 - New code from Microsoft Edge v93.0.961.38.